Overview

 Email notifications to the registered email address of the owner of the webhook will be sent in the following events:

-- Whenever the first attempts fails (warning)
+- Whenever the first attempt fails (warning)

 - Whenever the last attempt fails (fatal error, webhook disabled)